-Customers who take service pursuant to a Net Metering option or the Direct Load Control Program are not eligible to participate in this program, with the exception that Customergenerators subject to Value Stack compensation may choose to waive the DRV compensation of the Value Stack and opt-in to participating in the Commercial System Relief Program (CSRP).
+Customers who take service pursuant to Direct Load Control Program are not eligible to participate in this program.

+Customer-generators subject to Value Stack compensation may choose to waive the DRV compensation of the Value Stack and opt-in to participating in the Commercial System Relief Program (CSRP).
 Opting into the CSRP program is a one-time irreversible decision which may be made at any point during the project's Value Stack compensation period.